maidenlabs/gestalt/README.md

 # Gestalt

-Gestalt is an X bot that uses AI to generate tweets that mimic the style of a specified Twitter user.
-It continuously fetches recent tweets, generates new content using OpenAI, and posts the generated tweets.
+Gestalt is an X bot that uses AI to generate tweets that mimic the style of specified Twitter users.
+It continuously fetches recent tweets, generates new content, and posts the generated tweets.

 ![image](https://github.com/user-attachments/assets/e149e8f7-0845-441e-8279-fdaaa2a64bbf)